PITTSBURGH -- The Buffalo Bills have always had a hard time winning in the Steel City.

 On their opening drive, the Steelers drove to the Buffalo 36, where Roethlisberger tossed his 10th interception of the season.
 The pass was intended for wide receiver Markus Wheaton, but Bills safety Jairus Byrd picked it off at the 14 and returned it 57 yards to the 29-yard line.

 But the Bills had to settle for 20-yard field goal from Dan Carpenter with 6:16 remaining for their lone score.

 Manuel, the 16th overall pick in this year's draft, had missed the past four games with a sprained right knee.
 He appeared rusty, completing just 22 of 39 passes for 155 yards.
-He threw one touchdown pass and one interception and was sacked three times.
-Buffalo was held to just 227 yards total offense.
+He threw one touchdown and one interception.

-Roethlisberger was 18-for-30 passing for 204 yards.
-He tossed one touchdown and one interception and was sacked four times.
-Antonio Brown led the way with six catches for 104 yards.
+Meanwhile, Roethlisberger was 18 of 30 passing for 204 yards.
+He tossed one touchdown and one interception.

 NOTES: Steelers rookie S Shamarko Thomas (left ankle) was injured in the second quarter and did not return.
 Will Allen replaced him in the dime defense. ...
 Steelers OG Ramon Foster (right ankle) was injured in the third quarter and did not return.
 He was replaced by Guy Whimper. ...
 Steelers OLB LaMarr Woodley (left calf) was injured in the third quarter and did not return.
 He was replaced by rookie Jarvis Jones. ...
+Bills WR Stevie Johnson (groin) was injured in the fourth quarter. ...
 Bills rookie WR Robert Woods (ankle) missed the game because of an injury.